 16.1.
 A performance monitoring and review period will follow the formal capability meeting.
 Formal monitoring, evaluation, guidance and support will continue during this period.
-The member of staff will be invited to a formal review meeting, unless they were issued with a final
+The employee will be invited to a formal review meeting, unless they were issued with a final written warning, in which case they will be invited to a decision meeting (see below).